Menu

 • Airport drop-off for Group A (end of tour).

-• Group B departs in the early morning to Mazar-e Sharif by car.
+• Group B departs in the early morning to Mazar-e Sharif by plane.

 • Begin the day with a drive to Balkh, a unique town with tons of archaeological heritage.